 The equivalent of playing songs would be to read sermons and “preach them.”
 One can practice Sermons from others and your own sermons.
 Follow the text closely in this practice and then improvise over the text.

+Now some will say that they don’t have time to practice.
+I hear you, but what if I would have said that in my trumpet practice and then attempted to play.
+Well you know what would have happened.
 I think that we should spend more time practicing than just when we are preaching in the pulpit.
 Adapting a practice schedule of a trumpet player may not be exactly what we need, but certainly we can learn from those who spend time diligently working on their craft.